Loading NuWatt Energy...

 |---|---|---|

-Pricing varies by neighborhood based on housing type, historic status, rental prevalence, and shade conditions.
+Pricing varies by neighborhood based on housing type, historic status, environmental justice designation, and shade conditions.

 Desirable residential neighborhood with good roof access.
 Mature trees require shade analysis.
 Popular area for owner-occupied solar installations.